Getting Support: Fair Work Agency

 From April 2026:

-• The Fair Work Agency will publish guidance on how to contact them and raise concerns.
+- The Fair Work Agency will publish guidance on its organisation page about how you can contact them and raise concerns.

-For more information please see the Fair Work Agency factsheetopens assets.publishing.service.gov.uk in a new tab
+For new and updated FWA content please visit the Fair Work Agency organisation pageopens www.gov.uk in a new tab and for more information please see the Fair Work Agency factsheetopens assets.publishing.service.gov.uk in a new tab

 Last updated: